-You could be a 17-year-old girl looking after a parent with an alcohol problem, a mother looking after a child with a disability, or a husband caring for his wife who has Alzheimer’s disease.
+You could be a teenager looking after a parent with an alcohol problem, a mother looking after a child with a disability, or a husband caring for his wife who has Alzheimer’s disease.

 3 in 5 of us will become a carer at some point in our lives.
 It can happen at any time and have a huge impact on a person’s life, not only affecting them, but the whole family.
 Unpaid carers save the economy £132 billion every year.
 That’s the cost of another NHS.
 Here in Wiltshire they save the county £961 million.

 If you care for someone, you are not alone.
 Register with us and we’ll do all we can to help you access the information and support you need.
 The easiest and quickest way to do this is to register online and complete a short form here.

 What’s it like being a carer?
 Watch our short video to hear first hand.
 Click on the find out button.

 Do you look after someone?

 Caring for someone can be positive and rewarding, but it can also be challenging, tiring and isolating.
 It may also affect your finances and ability to work or study.

 Health and wellbeing

 - Caring can make you physically exhausted – you might be getting up several times in the night as well as caring throughout the day.
 You might be juggling caring with looking after the rest of your family and holding down a job.

 - Caring can leave you emotionally exhausted and lead to stress, depression and other mental health issues.